rust-lang/rust/src/doc/nomicon/atomics.md

 them.
 In particular, data accesses are free to be reordered by the compiler on the assumption that the program is single-threaded.
 The hardware is also free to propagate the changes made in data accesses to other threads as lazily and inconsistently as it wants.
-Mostly critically, data accesses are how data races happen.
+Most critically, data accesses are how data races happen.
 Data accesses are very friendly to the hardware and compiler, but as we've seen they offer *awful* semantics to try to write synchronized code with.
 Actually, that's too weak.